EnerNOC/oadr2-ven/README.md

 # EnerNOC OpenADR 2.0 Reference Implementation #

-This is ENOC's open source reference implemntation for the OpenADR 2.0 spec.
+This is ENOC's open source reference implementation for the OpenADR 2.0 spec.

 See: http://openadr.org/